 • Sales were dramatically down • Sales and Marketing team were very depressed due to the company being take-over • Self esteem of team members at an all time low • Widespread fear of redundancy following the take-over • General fear of the changes that were being thrust upon the team

 • To restore team’s feelings of self-esteem • To get team members to start looking at the take-over as a positive thing for them and the company • To furnish the team with personal skills so that they could cope with the imminent period of change • To bring the team’s concentration to the future rather than lingering on all the bad that was now in the past • To improve performance and productivity

 Bring in an external consultant and change specialist to help turn the situation around.
-Enter the Graham Keen Partnership, a company specialising in helping corporations work through periods of change, whilst improving morale and motivation and bringing stunning results to the bottom line.
-All the team went through three days of New Impetus® with the Graham Keen Partnership employing easy to use models based on cognitive and behavioural psychology, modern mind-brain and goal theories, and 1990’s break-throughs in neuroscience.
+Enter New Impetus International, a company specialising in helping corporations work through periods of change, whilst improving morale and motivation and bringing stunning results to the bottom line.
+All the team went through three days of New Impetus® with New Impetus International employing easy to use models based on cognitive and behavioural psychology, modern mind-brain and goal theories, and 1990’s break-throughs in neuroscience.
 The impact on the individuals, the team, and consequently on sales were staggering.

-Graham Keen, the founder and managing partner of the Graham Keen Partnership is an experienced businessman, having worked as a senior manager with Ernst & Young, and been managing, financial and commercial director of several companies.
+Graham Keen, the founder and CEO of New Impetus International is an experienced businessman, having worked as a senior manager with Ernst & Young, and been managing, financial and commercial director of several companies.
 He has an in-depth understanding of modern organisations and an intuitive insight into business issues.
 He lives and breathes what he and his colleagues teach.
 Once you meet him, you see how well he looks on it, and you can’t help wanting a bit for yourself and your team.